Regulus343/Fractal/readme.md

 Identify should now be installed.

 You should now have 4 users, 'Admin', 'TestUser', 'TestUser2', and 'TestUser3'.
 All of the passwords are 'password' and the usernames are case insensitive, so you may simply type 'admin' and 'password' to log in.
 The 3 initial roles are 'Administrator', 'Moderator', and 'Member'.
 'Admin' has the 'Administrator' role, 'TestUser' has the 'Moderator' role, the final 2 users have the 'Member' role.

 **Register service provider and set up alias:**

-Now, all you have to do is register the service provider, set up Identify's alias in `app/config/app.php`, and set 'model' to `Regulus\Identify\User` in `app/config/auth.php`.
-Add this to the `providers` array:

-	'Regulus\Identify\IdentifyServiceProvider',

-And add this to the `aliases` array:

-	'Auth' => 'Regulus\Identify\Identify',

-You may use 'Identify', or another alias, but 'Auth' is recommended for the sake of simplicity.

-Lastly, change the `model` variable in `app/config/auth.php` to `Regulus\Identify\User`.

-You may now skip ahead to the [First Log In](#first-log-in) section.

-<a name="auth-manual-installation"></a>
-## Manual Installation for Authentication

-**Publishing config file:**

-If you wish to customize the configuration of Identify, you will need to publish the config file.
-Run this from the command line:

-	php artisan config:publish regulus/identify

-You will now be able to edit the config file in `app/config/packages/regulus/identify`.

-**Run the migrations and seed the database:**

-The default table prefix is 'auth_'.
-If you would like to remove it or use a different table prefix, you may do so in `config.php`.
-To run Identify's migrations run the following from the command line:

-	php artisan migrate --package=regulus/identify

-This will add the 'auth_users', 'auth_roles', and 'auth_user_roles' table.
-To start with 4 initial users, you may seed the database by adding the following to the `run()` method in `database/seeds/DatabaseSeeder.php`:

-	$this->call('UsersTableSeeder');
-	$this->command->info('Users table seeded.');

-	$this->call('RolesTableSeeder');
-	$this->command->info('Roles table seeded.');

-	$this->call('UserRolesTableSeeder');
-	$this->command->info('User Roles table seeded.');

-...And then running `php artisan db:seed` from the command line.
-You should now have 4 users, 'Admin', 'TestUser', 'TestUser2', and 'TestUser3'.
-All of the passwords are 'password' and the usernames are case insensitive, so you may simply type 'admin' and 'password' to log in.
-The 3 initial roles are 'Administrator', 'Moderator', and 'Member'.
-'Admin' has the 'Administrator' role, 'TestUser' has the 'Moderator' role, the final 2 users have the 'Member' role.

-**Register service provider and set up alias:**